 Compared with current law, the flat credit would boost the benefit of retirement savings for those in the lower tax brackets, while reducing it for higher-income earners.
 This would be paired with other changes for retirement savings, such as establishing workplace “auto-401(k)s or IRAs” for lower-income Americans who don’t currently have access to an employer-sponsored retirement plan.

 Beyond retirement, Biden has recognized the burden of housing costs on lower-income Americans by proposing a new renter’s tax credit to reduce rent and utilities to 30% of income for individuals and families who may make too much to qualify for a Section 8 voucher but still struggle to pay their rent.
-He also has pledged to expand the Low-Income Housing Tax Credit, to encourage rehabilitation and construction of affordable housing around the country.
+He has also pledged to expand the Low-Income Housing Tax Credit to encourage rehabilitation and construction of affordable housing around the country.

 Changes for Business Taxes